-The old ‘Bris-Vegas’ moniker no longer seems to ring true when you approach the Calile through the hip precinct of James Street, its laneways unfurling with glossy greenery, high-end retail stores and brutalist concrete facades.
+Located in the hip precinct of James Street, I pass laneways unfurling with glossy greenery, high-end retail stores, and brutalist concrete facades.
 Indeed, walking into the hotel lobby, I feel as if I could be in Palm Springs or Miami.

-There are 175 guestrooms, with nine different suite types and two premier suites to choose from.
-Having seen social media shots of the azure 30-metre pool, framed by palm trees and plush cabanas with mint green cushions, I’m thrilled to have scored a poolside suite.
+There are 175 guestrooms with nine different suite types and two premier suites.
+Having seen social media shots of the azure 28-metre pool, framed by palm trees and plush cabanas with mint green cushions, I’m thrilled to have scored a poolside suite.

 The pool is cleverly revealed as I open the door to my room, my entry triggering a motion-detecting blind that scrolls upwards, flooding the suite with light.